 Here are a few paths that PMs and PMOs may want to explore, among others:

-- consider the interrelationships of your many intertwined stakeholders more than the stakeholders themselves.
+- First, consider the interrelationships of your many intertwined stakeholders more than the stakeholders themselves.

-- study the whole system behavior more than the Individual behaviors
+- And study the whole system behavior more than the individual behavior.

-- prepare to facilitate the emergence of unpredictable new behaviors
+- Prepare also to facilitate the emergence of unpredictable new behaviors.

-- capitalize on the self-organizing capabilities of a complex system
+- Finally, capitalize on the self organizing capabilities of a complex system.

 You cannot use linear approaches to solve nonlinear problems.
 Only nonlinear approaches can fit the needs of complex project management.